 \section{Experiments}

-We evaluate \sysname{} in distributed RL post-training settings and ask three questions: (Q1) Does \sysname{} reduce the cost to reach a target RL quality compared to centralized pipelines?
-(Q2) Is RL quality robust to bounded staleness $S$ in wide-area distributed rollouts?
-(Q3) Do our overlap model and system mechanisms predict and improve learner utilization under wide-area constraints?
+We evaluate \sysname{} in distributed RL post-training settings and ask three questions: (Q1) Does \sysname{} reduce the cost required to reach a target RL quality compared with centralized pipelines?
+(Q2) Is RL quality robust to bounded staleness $S$ under wide-area distributed rollouts?
+(Q3) Do our overlap model and system mechanisms accurately predict and improve learner utilization under wide-area constraints?